-When I was 23, back in 1992, I stopped studying for one year and travelled the world in order to find the best place in the world to live later (actually, I had chosen Vancouver and ended up in Tenerife, but that’s another story).
+When I was 23, I stopped studying for one year and travelled the world in order to find the best place in the world to live later (actually, I had chosen Vancouver and ended up in Tenerife, but that’s another story).

 I started in Miami, went to Los Angeles, up the west coast to Seattle then Vancouver.
 The next flight took me to Hawaii.
 Then I travelled to New Zealand and Australia, went to Indonesia, Thailand and back to Germany.
 Most of the time I stayed next to the coast to learn how to surf and to enjoy my boogie board which I carried with me everywhere.

 I managed to live for one year from my savings and some contributions.
 Back then there were already many backpackers discovering the world, some of them had been for years on the road.
 I admired them and wanted to do the same.
 But I was not willing to accept just any job to survive and to keep on travelling like most of them did.
 I just couldn’t see myself working in hostels or giving out publicity on the streets.
 I always wanted to finish my studies, earn decent money and – most importantly – be my own boss.

 Ultimately I couldn’t find a way to combine both – travelling and earning money doing something I love.
 So I “ended up” in Tenerife, which was not bad at all.
 And most importantly, I haven’t worked a single day doing something that I don’t like.

 Today everything is different.
 There is a movement out there.
 A couple of thousand people are living the life I dreamt about when I was twenty-something.
 They call themselves digital nomads and they have a motto: “Living the good life”.